 8. How Do I Repay Student Loans?

-Repayment on federal student loans generally begins after the student’s six-month grace period.
-The standard repayment plan for federal student loans is 10-years, but borrowers are able to select one of the other repayment plans at any time without incurring any costs.
+Repayment on federal student loans generally begins after the six-month grace period.
+The standard repayment plan for federal student loans is 10 years, but borrowers are able to select one of the other repayment plans at any time without incurring any costs.

 Federal student loans also offer income-driven repayment plans, which tie the borrower’s monthly payment to their income.
 While this may make the loan more expensive in the long-term, it can make the monthly payments more affordable.
-When deciding on a repayment plan, review factors like your income, estimated monthly payments on the student loan, and your overall budget.
-Overtime, you may find it helpful to reevaluate the payment plan you’ve selected as your financial situation may change.
+When deciding on a repayment plan, you want to consider factors like your income, estimated monthly payments on the student loan, and your overall budget.
+Over time, you may find it helpful to reevaluate the payment plan you’ve selected as your financial situation may change.

 To determine the repayment options available with a private student loan, check directly with the individual lender.